-FE3002 3 Credits; FE3020 0 Credits.
+FE3002 3 Credits: FE3020 0 Credits.

-Prerequisites for this course: PM1001, FL1001, TR1001; FE3002 is a prerequisite for FE3020; includes non-course prerequisites prior to registration-see the Contextual Studies section of the Student Handbook.
+Prerequisites for this course: PM1001, FL1001, TR1001; student must secure internship site placement and supervisor prior to course registration; FE3002 is a prerequisite for FE3020; see the Contextual Education section of the Student Handbook for all internship prerequisites.